 I can rewind in my head to memories of camping there when I was Anthony’s age with my brother, parents, and sometimes aunts and uncles.
 As a kid we used to spend almost every weekend swimming in that lake, canoeing up that stream, riding our bikes to the store for slush.
 The same type of memories I hope I’m giving my children.

-Yet ever sense that sale, it seems the property hasn’t been able to get back to its former glory.
-Its switched owners more times that I can count, which is why we always have a big debate about trying it.
+Yet ever since that sale, it seems the property hasn’t been able to get back to its former glory.
+Its switched owners more times than I can count, which is why we always have a big debate about trying it.
 We’ve tried it over past years where bathrooms would be flooded, they’d have little to no activities, or the camp store would have bare shelves.

-Yes we had a blast back at the old stomping ground!
-However there are still some things that don’t compare to other more pricier campgrounds, and brought down the experience.
-For one thing they do not have a pool, and there water slides were broken.
-With the little ones a pool is always much more relaxing to me, and driving by water slides that the kids cant go on was a downer.
-However the owners did say the water slides will be back up and running next summer.
-The owners also decided to take the slides that used to be in the lake, out.
+Yes, we had a blast back at the old stomping ground!
+However, there are still some things that don’t compare to other more pricier campgrounds and brought down the experience.
+For one thing, they do not have a pool, and their water slides were broken.
+With the little ones, a pool is always much more relaxing to me, and driving by water slides that the kids cant go on was a downer.
+However, the owners did say the water slides will be back up and running next summer.
+The owners also decided to take the slides that used to be on the lake, out.
 I understand why they did, seeing how packed the beach can get on a holiday weekend, I can only imagine the liability on that.
 Yet we all still missed them, who wouldn’t love going down a huge playground slide into a lake?
 I mean really!
 The biggest thing that turned me off was the kids and teenagers that weren’t being watched!
 As a mom who is always watching her kids, teaching them, disciplining them, or at least has a babysitter to do it (aka my little cousin).
 I hate it when parents are just off doing their own thing letting there kids run a muck, and this weekend there was a lot of that!
 Kids where taking other kids floats, teenagers where flying down the roads in their parents golf carts, at times it just seemed like a mess!

 There were some down sides to the campground without a doubt, I don’t think it will ever be what it was when I was a kid, but I also haven’t found anyplace else that is either.